 Heidelberg multicolour Optical Coherence Tomographer Spectralis 4D eye scan

-The Spectralis 4D OCT scan not only helps us detect eye conditions but can sometimes also show signs associated with brain tumours, high cholesterol or uncontrolled blood pressure thus saving further health problems in the future and may even help prevent a stroke or heart attack.
+The Spectralis 4D OCT scan not only helps us detect eye conditions but can sometimes also show signs associated with brain tumours, high cholesterol or uncontrolled blood pressure, thus saving further health problems in the future and may even help prevent a stroke or heart attack.

-Heidelberg Spectralis 4D Optical Coherence Tomographer eye scanner uses a very safe low-powered imaging laser, to accurately measure the thickness of the nerve fibre layer.
+Heidelberg Spectralis 4D Optical Coherence Tomographer eye scanner uses a very safe low-powered imaging laser to accurately measure the thickness of the nerve fibre layer.
 It is a non-invasive technique and doesn’t use any harmful rays like x-rays.

 The process requires you to place your chin on a rest, much like many of our other instruments and look at a fixation light.
-Unlike the typical cameras most opticians use, we get a very sharp clear image without dilating your pupils and even through cataracts.
+Unlike the typical cameras most opticians use, we get a very sharp, clear image without dilating your pupils and even through cataracts.
 Each scan takes just a few seconds on each eye.
-It does not touch your eye and requires no drops so you can drive straight after your appointment.
+It does not touch your eye and requires no drops so that you can drive straight after your appointment.

-After the images have been viewed and assessed, they are stored electronically for your next visit, where referring to the previous images we can spot even tiny changes (1 micrometre!).
+After the images have been viewed and assessed, they are stored electronically for your next visit, where referring to the previous images, we can spot even tiny changes (1 micrometre!).
 Allowing for an easier and more accurate method of monitoring the health of the eyes year after year.
 If necessary, the retinal images can be passed on to GPs or Hospitals for their reference too.
-Spectralis 4D OCT eye scanning is recommended for all adult patients and can be used at any age if recommended by your Optometrist.
+Spectralis 4D OCT eye scanning is recommended for all adult patients and can be used at any age if advised by your Optometrist.

 We recommend advanced glaucoma screening for everyone over 35.
 Book your appointment today and prevent sight loss.
 01634 757227.